Tinnitus and hearing loss during pregnancy: Why does it happen?

 Pregnancy isn’t just hard on you, it’s also tough on your immune system.
 Your immune system is temporarily suppressed while you’re pregnant.
 That can mean more colds and viruses for you.
 It also might mean more allergy symptoms.

 To avoid catching colds and other viruses while pregnant, you should focus on making healthy food choices, taking your prenatal vitamin every day, getting enough sleep, and staying away from people who are obviously sick.
 It’s always better to prevent something than it is to try to treat it.

 Even if we think of it as gross, earwax can keep your ears safe from things like microorganisms and dust.
 But it can also backfire on you.
 Too much earwax can lead to hearing loss and tinnitus.

 If an earwax blockage happens, you might notice hearing loss that won’t improve until the excess wax is removed.
 You can try using earwax removal drops at home, or you can let your doctor remove the excess by using a little instrument called a curette.
 Fortunately, this is usually a simple problem to fix.

 Stress and poor sleep

-Pregnancy can be extremely stressful, especially when you throw the anxiety over a worldwide pandemic into the mix.
+Pregnancy can be extremely stressful.
 Hearing loss and chronic stress are linked, especially when stress is causing physical problems like high blood pressure.
 If you have a history of tinnitus, it also may be aggravated because you feel stressed all the time and aren't getting enough sleep.

 It can be difficult to relax when you’re planning for a baby, but you may benefit from going for a walk outside, doing some meditation exercises, practicing deep breathing or getting a massage.